-Dynamic interactive capabilities in the university
+Dynamic interactive capabilities in the TVET College

-- 7. What are the main changes in the university system, over the past five years, that have influenced the organisation of teaching activities at the university?
-How have these changes affected your university? - 8.
-What strategies or mechanisms has the university developed in order to keep up with such changes in environment?
+- 7. What are the main changes in the TVET college system, over the past five years that have influenced the organisation of teaching activities at the college?
+How have these changes affected your college? - 8.
+What strategies or mechanisms has the college developed in order to keep up with such changes in environment?
 Please provide examples to illustrate. - 9.
-In which ways, if any, would you like to see university policies, structures, and strategies changed to improve the employability of graduates?
+In which ways, if any, would you like to see college policies, structures, and strategies changed to improve the employability of graduates?

-SCHEDULE 3: Semi-structured interview schedule for faculty and departmental leaders of the university
+SCHEDULE 3: Semi-structured interview schedule for managers of relevant units

-We are interested in finding out how your department is organised to be more responsive to the skills needs of firms in terms of what and how you teach, and how graduates are supported to enter the labour market.
+We are interested in finding out how the programmes in the college are organised to be more responsive to the skills needs of firms in terms of what and how you teach, and how graduates are supported to enter the labour market.